catalyzeio/paas-cli-reference/combined_docs.md

 # Rake

 ```
-Usage: catalyze rake TASK_NAME
+Usage: catalyze rake [SERVICE_NAME] TASK_NAME

 Execute a rake task

 Arguments:
+  SERVICE_NAME=""   The service that will run the rake task.
+Defaults to the associated service.
   TASK_NAME=""      The name of the rake task to run
 ```

 `rake` executes a rake task by its name asynchronously.
 Once executed, the output of the task can be seen through your logging Dashboard.
 Here is a sample command

 ```
-catalyze rake db:migrate
+catalyze rake code-1 db:migrate
 ```

 # Redeploy